-The enormous ice-fluted peaks, surreal turquoise tarns, and flower-dotted meadows of Peru’s Cordillera Blanca make it a phenomenal arena for trekking.
-In this stunning glacial wilderness, more than 70 summits top 18,000 feet, including mighty Huascarán (22,204'), Peru’s highest peak, and the classic pyramid of Alpamayo (19,506').
-Our 11-day trek is challenging, but well rewarded with exhilarating days on the trail, spectacular campsites beside impossibly blue lakes, and views of ice-draped summits at every turn.
+The enormous ice-fluted peaks, surreal turquoise tarns, and flowering alpine meadows of Peru’s Cordillera Blanca make it a phenomenal arena for trekking.
+In this stunning glacial wilderness, more than 70 summits top 18,000 feet, including mighty Huascarán (22,204'), Peru’s highest peak, and Alpamayo (19,506'), a classic pyramid that has been called the most beautiful mountain in the world.
+Our 11-day trek is a challenging one, but well rewarded with exhilarating days on the trail, spectacular campsites beside impossibly blue lakes, and views of ice-draped summits and glaciers at every turn.
 An optional climb of Nevado Pisco (18,871'), set right in the heart of the Cordillera Blanca, grants us dazzling 360-degree views of countless snow-capped peaks.

 An amazing trip!
 I felt the true vastness of the Cordillera Blanca through the well planned itinerary and the thoughtful and professional leadership.